chef/chef-web-docs/chef_master/source/install_dk.rst

 macOS
 -----------------------------------------------------

 .. note:: Apple Xcode is required to install the Chef DK on macOS.
-Install it via the Mac App Store.
+Install Xcode via the Mac App Store.

 #.
 Visit the `Chef DK downloads page <https://downloads.chef.io/chefdk>`_ and select the appropriate package for your macOS version.
 Click on the **Download** button.
 #.
 Follow the steps to accept the license and install the Chef development kit.
 You will have the option to change your install location; by default the installer uses the ``/opt/chefdk/`` directory.